-- The Intranet is an excellent source of information for all members and staff with a wide variety of resources, including a staff directory, Legislative Branch Rules, training materials, research requests, language services requests, Forms and Policies, Technology Resources and more. - OLIS is the Oregon Legislative Information System hosted on the Legislative website.
-OLIS provides detailed information on Bill, Committees, and Sessions. - A computer lab is not available this year, but it will return in the future.
+- The Intranet is an excellent source of information for all members and staff with a wide variety of resources that includes a staff directory, Legislative Branch Rules, training materials, research requests, language services requests, Forms and Policies, Technology Resources and more. - OLIS is the Oregon Legislative Information System hosted on the Legislative website.
+OLIS provides detailed information on Bill, Committees, and Legislative Sessions. - A computer lab is not currently available due to construction.
+We anticipate it will return in the future.
 For group training, reach out to your Engagement Team member.

-Tanya Help Desk Jenny Help Desk
+Tanya Help Desk